sachinraja/tw-config-import-error-repro/README.md

 # TailwindCSS Config Import Error Repro

 I get the following error when importing `tailwindcss/resolveConfig`.
 The error occurs when Next.js attempts to compile a page.
+The import is in `pages/index.js`.
 ```
 (node:155489) [DEP_WEBPACK_MODULE_ISSUER] DeprecationWarning: Module.issuer: Use new ModuleGraph API